winer156win-sudo/helpful-python-apps/README.md

 # helpful-python-apps
-helpful python apps for daily help
+Helpful python apps for daily help
+Just ask if you want to help